I’m Nick Gray. Most people know me as the Founder of Museum Hack.

 I hate museums.
 That’s why I started Museum Hack.
 It was featured in a popular TEDx talk.
 Then I grew it to a multi-million dollar business.

-In my 20s (I’m 39 now), I helped build and grow our family business.
+Anyhow.
+About me: Back in my 20s, I helped build and grow our family business.

 My father started Flight Display Systems in the basement of our house.
 The company made avionics equipment for private jets and military aircraft.

 I helped grow it to 75 employees.
 I lead our hiring, marketing, and international sales.

 My mother was our CFO.
 It really was a family business!
 Then we sold it.
 During the last year, I had moved on to start Museum Hack.

 Please note: I have spent the last 26 years habitually over-sharing my life on the internet.
 As such, you will find hundreds of unflattering photographs and video clips of me.
 I make no apologies for this.
 But trust that I will be ever as charming, and three times as attractive, when we meet IRL.